Subscribe Now

 ANN MARIE NOHL’S NEW ROLE

-AN ARCHITECTURAL business was quietly wound up a few weeks ago, which would not normally pique Goldhawk’s interest, but it turns out that one of the players here is former...
+AN ARCHITECTURAL business was quietly wound up a few weeks ago, which would not normally pique Goldhawk’s interest, but it turns out that one...
 Read more »

 WINDING UP THE TONY RYAN TRUST

-HAVING HANDED out just over €2m to various entities last year (and more than €15m during its lifetime), the Tony Ryan Trust has now run out of money and is...
+HAVING HANDED out just over €2m to various entities last year (and more than €15m during its lifetime), the Tony Ryan Trust has now...
 Read more »

 CASARI’S COMEBACK